suyinwb/School_District_Analysis/README.md

 ![District Summary WITHOUT Thomas High School 9th Graders Scores](resources/Clean_district_summary.png)

+#### Overall Summary

-When we compare the overall summary for all 15 schools in this district, we can see the overall
+When we compare the overall summary for all 15 schools in this district, we can see the overall passing fell from 65.17% to 64.9%.
+* Math scores fell from 74.98% to 74.8%
+* Reading scores fell from 85.8% to 85.7%